scikit-hep/pyhepmc/README.md

 supports C++11, everything else is handled by pip.

 Under the hood, the bindings are build with the excellent [pybind11](http://pybind11.readthedocs.io/en/stable/) library.
-External installations of pybind11 or HepMC3 are not required to build pyhepmc-ng, it includes the lightweight source code of both libraries as submodules.
+External installations of pybind11 or HepMC3 are not required, pyhepmc-ng includes the lightweight source code of both libraries with the submodule feature of `git`.

 **pyhepmc-ng is actively developed**